-From a one-year perspective (Figures 1, 2, and 3), most expenses have increased less than the inflation rate (approximately 2.5%).
-The only expenses that have increased faster than inflation have been cattle and feeder cattle.
+From a one-year perspective (Figures 1, 2, and 3), most expenses have increased less than the inflation rate (approximately 2%).
+The only expenses that have increased faster than inflation have been cattle and feeder cattle and ag services.
 Some expenses have actually decreased in the last year.
-Feed grains about 14% lower, feed is 7% lower, fuels are 6% lower while fertilizer and labor are 2% lower.
+Feed grains about 3% lower (but have increased since the fall) and fuels are 5% lower.

-From a five-year perspective (Figures 4, 5, and 6), almost all the major expenses categories have increased faster than inflation.
-Inflation over 5 years has caused overall prices to increase by 20%.
+From a five-year perspective (Figures 4, 5, and 6), most of the major expenses categories have increased faster than inflation.
+Inflation over 5 years has caused overall prices to increase by 25%.
+Categories that have increased at less than the inflation rate are all in Figure 6.

-From a ten-year perspective (Figures 7, 8, and 9), inflation has caused an average increase in prices of nearly 25%.
+From a ten-year perspective (Figures 7, 8, and 9), inflation has caused an average increase in prices of nearly 35%.
 Feeder cattle prices, which from a 1-year and 5-year perspective look expensive, fall back into the CPI rate of increase over 10 years.